-B&G sprayers are an invaluble tool for pest control professionals.
-Your B&G 1 Gallon Sprayer is a well-built piece of equipment, but it requires maintenance.
+B&G sprayers are an invaluable tool for pest control professionals.
+Your B&G 1 Gallon Sprayer is a well-built piece of equipment, but this reliable sprayer requires maintenance.
 Since this is a relatively slow time of year for many pest professionals, it is a great time to do your B&G maintenance.

-Here are some photos that demonstrate how importance B&G Pest Control Sprayer maintenance is.
+Here are some photos that demonstrate how important B&G Pest Control Sprayer maintenance is.

 B&G Sprayer check valve swollen to twice normal size.